anchalanchalrao-creator/Delhi-Government-School-Data-Analysis/README.md

 ## 📊 Project Overview

-This project focuses on analyzing teacher workforce and workload data from a Delhi Government School survey.
+This project focuses on analyzing teacher workforce and workload data from a Synthetic Delhi Government School survey.

 The analysis examines teacher availability, vacancies, workload, administrative support, teacher punctuality, unattended classes, and subject-wise staffing.